Scott Ninnis: Professional career

 The Spectres and the Southern Melbourne Saints merged prior to the 1992 NBL season to become the South East Melbourne Magic with Ninnis signing with the new team who would be coached by Brian Goorjian.
-Alongside teammates including Tony Ronaldson, Bruce Bolden, Robert Rose, John Dorge and current (2016) Australian Boomers head coach Andrej Lemanis, Ninnis won his second NBL Championship after the Magic defeated cross-town rivals the Melbourne Tigers 2–1 in the Grand Final series.
+Alongside teammates including Tony Ronaldson, Bruce Bolden, Robert Rose, John Dorge and Australian Boomers head coach Andrej Lemanis, Ninnis won his second NBL Championship after the Magic defeated cross-town rivals the Melbourne Tigers 2–1 in the Grand Final series.
 During Game 1 of the series, Magic point guard Darren Perry went down with an injury.
 Ninnis, normally a shooting guard, stepped in and played the point for the remainder of the series.

-Scott Ninnis returned home to play for the 36ers in 1993 and would go on to win that season's NBL Most Improved Player award.
-Statistically, 1993 would be Ninnis' best year in the NBL, averaging 19.4 points, 3.1 rebounds and 4.7 assists for the season.
+Ninnis returned home to play for the 36ers in 1993 and would go on to win that season's NBL Most Improved Player award.
+Statistically, 1993 would be Ninnis's best year in the NBL, averaging 19.4 points, 3.1 rebounds and 4.7 assists for the season.

 In 1994 under the coaching of Mike Dunlap, the 36ers reached their first NBL Grand Final since 1986, but the team would be swept 2–0 in the series by the North Melbourne Giants.
-At the end of the 1995 NBL season where the 36ers were beaten by the eventual champion Perth Wildcats in the Semi-finals, Ninnis was cut from the team by Dunlap who as a former NCAA college basketball coach, had gained a reputation for favouring the younger players at the expense of the team veterans (during this period the 36ers also cut veterans Phil Smyth (1994) and Robert Rose and Mike McKay (1996).
+At the end of the 1995 NBL season where the 36ers were beaten by the eventual champion Perth Wildcats in the semi-finals, Ninnis was cut from the team by Dunlap who as a former NCAA college basketball coach, had gained a reputation for favouring the younger players at the expense of the team veterans (during this period the 36ers also cut veterans Phil Smyth (1994), Robert Rose and Mike McKay (1996).

 Upon returning to Adelaide in 1993, Ninnis rejoined South Adelaide in the local State League and won the championship for the third time in 1995.
 That year he also won the Woollacott Medal as the State League's fairest and most brilliant player.

 After being cut by the 36ers, Ninnis signed for the struggling Newcastle Falcons for the 1996 NBL season.
 Ninnis would only spend one year with the Falcons before again returning to the 36ers in 1997 after Dunlap left the club and was replaced with Dave Claxton.

 Phil Smyth returned to the 36ers in 1998 as a rookie head coach and immediately turned the 36ers into a championship winning team.
-Alongside team captain Brett Maher, Mark Davis (the only other survivor of the 1986 championship team), Martin Cattalini, Paul Rees and former Denver Nuggets NBA players Darnell Mee and Kevin Brooks, the 36ers would win their 2nd and Ninnis his 3rd NBL championship in 1998 after sweeping the Magic, whose own record that year had almost rivaled that of the 1986 36ers, 2–0 in the Grand Final.
+Alongside team captain Brett Maher, Mark Davis (the only other survivor of the 1986 championship team), Martin Cattalini, Paul Rees and former Denver Nuggets players Darnell Mee and Kevin Brooks, the 36ers would win their second and Ninnis's third NBL championship in 1998 after sweeping the Magic, whose own record that year had almost rivaled that of the 1986 36ers, 2–0 in the Grand Final.

-Ninnis won his 4th SA State League championship with South Adelaide in 1997.
+Ninnis won his fourth SA State League championship with South Adelaide in 1997.